 - Develop and implement evaluation and learning tools to measure the outcomes and identify the milestones of protection policies, and capture learnings (including failures/challenges to improve on and successes/opportunities to capture and mirror).

 - Schedule regular exchanges between the two regions to share experiences, lessons learned and best protection practices.

-We would like to emphasise that it is also essential that States with existing protection policies invest and allocate financial resources geared towards the implementation and monitoring of these policies by expert committees.
+We would like to emphasize that it is also essential that States with existing protection policies invest and allocate financial resources geared towards the implementation and monitoring of these policies by expert committees.
 In several countries of Latin America, budget cuts to mechanisms for the protection of defenders have greatly affected the capacity of these mechanisms to effectively assist defenders at risk.
-Further to this, protection mechanisms should be accessible to anyone who exercises their right to defend human rights, and it is the States’ responsibility to put in place measures to ensure the accessibility of protection mechanisms to marginalised defenders and/or defenders placed in vulnerable situations.
+Further to this, protection mechanisms should be accessible to anyone who exercises their right to defend human rights, and it is the States’ responsibility to put in place measures to ensure the accessibility of protection mechanisms to marginalized defenders and/or defenders placed in vulnerable situations.

-Finally, both EU and CELAC states should establish an effective, constructive and open dialogue with civil society to jointly monitor that recommendations issued at the regional or international levels on the creation of an enabling environment and the protection of HRDs are reflected in their national legal frameworks.
+Finally, both EU and CELAC states should establish an effective, constructive, and open dialogue with civil society to jointly monitor that recommendations issued at the regional or international levels on the creation of an enabling environment and the protection of HRDs are reflected in their national legal frameworks.